mikegleen/modes/doc/source/configuration.rst

 -  **column_title:**

-   Normally, the column title is taken from the **title:** statement, which must be unique.
-   However,
-   if you want the same column to behave differently depending upon **if_other_column:** and **if_other_column_value:** values, then specify the column title with this statement.
+   Normally, the column title is taken from the **title:** statement.
+However, this must be unique so if you want the same column to behave differently depending upon **if_other_column:** and **if_other_column_value:** values, then specify the column title with this statement.
 -  **date:**